sean-roberts/parallel-data/README.md

 - `url` - the url to load in parallel.
 This must **exactly** match the url used when requesting data in the app.
 - `options` - an object specifying request configuration.
 We allow the full set of options that `window.fetch` allows.
   - Note, `options.credentials` is set to `"include"` by default and `options.redirect` is set to `"follow"` by default
-- `options.onResponse` - a function callback that is called when the Fetch promise resolves.
-We will pass in the Fetch object in the first parameter and a ParallelData context object that can be used to know if the request was already handed off to the app.
+- `options.onParallelDataResponse` - a function callback that is called when the Fetch promise resolves.
+We will pass in the fetch response object in the first parameter and a ParallelData context object that can be used to know if the request was already handed off to the app.

 ### `ParallelData.configure( configOptions )`
 This method allows you to specify configuration at the library level.
 Currently, it's primary use is for setting options (like common headers) that should be used for all requests - allowing you to omit adding those options for each `getForFetch()` or `getForXHR()` call.